semgrep/semgrep-docs/docs/experiments/taint-propagators.md

 # Taint propagators

 The default configuration of taint mode in Semgrep sometimes misses specific tainted structures.
 Taint propagators allow you to specify additional structures through which taint propagates.
-This results in taint mode rules with taint propagators that are more efficient in detecting tainted structures.
+This enables you to create and use taint mode rules with taint propagators that are more efficient in detecting tainted structures.

 ## Taint propagator example use